top of page

 Problem

-Visitors love having the map along with the artists which help them visualize where the arts install and who creates them.
-Also, the artist's layout was too overwhelming and doesn't have options for the user to see each artist's work.
-Here are old designs:
+Visitors appreciate having the map alongside the artists, which helps them visualize where the art installations are located and who created them.
+However, the artist layout was overwhelming and lacked options for users to view each artist's work individually.
+Here are the old designs:

 WFS_oldDesign.PNG